-Claw’s red gauntlet was given to him to shield him from the hand’s influence.
+Claw’s red gauntlet was given to him to shield him from the hand’s evil influence.
 But the appendage has been getting stronger, and has been known to take over Claw even when he’s wearing the gauntlet.

 TTRPG approach (part 1)

-In game terms the Hand is simply considered as an asset.
+In game terms the Hand is simply considered an asset.
 Claws’s player is the one who decides when to resort to the hand’s Powers.

 In the story having the hand take over is a terrible curse and something evil.
 But the reader cannot help but to observe that the hand only ever takes over to get Claw out of a problem.
 One that even his great skills cannot solve.

 When the hand is thus free to act, it is evil and bloodthirsty.
 This sinister aspect is best left to role-playing – and in DC Heroes RPG terms the Catastrophic Rage Drawback that the exposed hand activates.

 Claw prefers to conserve his Hero pointsDC Heroes RPG concept expressing narrative importance/immunity.
 When he does spend them, his hand will “accidentally” get exposed, providing a rationale for the sudden jump in strength, ferocity, toughness, etc..

 Sometimes, Valcan deliberately gets the gauntlet off to claw at something with the hand.
 Most often, the gauntlet is accidentally taken off and the hand lashes out at Claw’s enemies.

 Sometimes, the hand just takes over as Claw seems doomed.
 It puts Claw in a trance and controls his body.
 For instance to have him mumble incantations as the hand casts a demonic spell to save him.